automl/arlbench/README.md

 pip install arlbench
 ```

-> [!WARNING]
-> If you want to use envpool environments (not currently supported for Mac!), instead choose:
+If you want to use envpool environments (not currently supported for Mac!), instead choose:
 ```bash
 pip install arlbench[envpool]
 ```